Find out how we deal with fly-tipping and the enforcement actions we take.

 In its more serious forms, illegally deposited waste can release pollution into the ground, groundwater, any nearby watercourses and into the air, and it can damage soil quality.
 This is particularly relevant if the waste is not cleared quickly and is allowed to decay, rain leaches substances from the waste, and/or the waste contains liquids or hazardous materials.
 It can also be set alight, generating numerous hazardous air pollutants.

-Organised waste crime undermines our efforts to dispose of waste responsibly and also the viability of legitimate waste management businesses.
+Organised waste crime undermines our efforts to dispose of and recover waste responsibly and also the viability of legitimate waste management businesses.
 Illegal operators undercut those operating within the law; they avoid waste disposal costs, permit fees and taxes, and do not invest in new waste recovery technology.

 If you employ someone who is an illegal operator, you can be prosecuted.